Atlantis Travel Guide: Atlantis Bahamas Travel Tips & Tricks

 Nassau is an extremely busy port for cruise ships.
 Passengers on cruise ships can book Atlantis day passes where they come to the property for the water park and beaches.

 When we visited, we were very surprised that we actually didn’t notice a difference when the cruise ships were in port and we never felt that it was overcrowded.
 But most others do mention a big difference.
-We were also visiting during a slower season (early May before school got out) so I do think that contributed to our experience as well.

 Navigating the Resort

 We brought our trusted travel stroller, the Zoe (read all about why we love the Zoe in this blog post).
-Even though it’s a double stroller, it’s supposed to fit through double doors.
+Even though it’s a double stroller, it’s built to fit through double doors.
 We’ve never had a problem traveling with this stroller before, but did run into a lot of roadblocks with it at Atlantis.

 We constantly ran into things being placed in a way we couldn’t fit the stroller into standard doorways like we usually can.
 Things like maintenance items (like tons of tools, paint buckets, etc), displays, and things like that.
-We had to physically lift the stroller to fit through or find another way around.
+We had to physically lift the stroller to fit through certain pathways or find another way around.
 We made it work, but someone in a wheelchair wouldn’t have been able to.

 We also had to walk way out of the way several times to get to the elevator if we didn’t want to carry the stroller up and down stairs.
 We often had to ask employees how to get to an elevator or how to get to a certain place with a stroller and every time we asked, they either didn’t know or gave us wrong directions.